 Commonly pursued majors, minors and certificates

 Your Philosophy B.A. major requirements represent about one quarter of your degree requirements.
 With the help of your academic advisor, you may be able to combine several areas of interest with additional majors, minors, or certificates.
-Recently, the most commonly paired majors have been: Cognitive Science, Computer Science, English, Economics, History, Mathematics, Political Science, Psychology, and Religious Studies.
+Recently, the most commonly paired majors have been: Cognitive Science, Computer Science, Criminal Justice, English, Economics, Folklore and Ethnomusicology, History, Mathematics, Political Science, Psychology, and Religious Studies.

-Likewise, the most common minors are: Business, Creative Writing, Cognitive Science, French, German, Nonprofit Management, Political Science, Psychology, and Sociology.
+Likewise, the most common minors are: Business, French, History, International Studies, Law and Public Policy, Music Studies, Political Science, Psychology, Spanish, and Sociology.
 Check your bulletin for more information about these minors.

 - Enhance your major